-Teachers are continually assessing their children's progress, both formally and informally.
+Teachers are continually assessing their children's progress, both formally andinformally.
 They identify children who may have a particular need; academically, physically, socially or emotionally.
-They also identify Remarkable children and discuss vulnerable groups with the school SENCO and Inclusion Officer when needed.
 These discussions identify the progress and attainment made by each child and ensure relevant interventions are put in place.

-Regular consultation between teachers and the AEN Team ensures that children's needs are identified and acted upon.
-Families may also raise concerns about progress with their child's class teacher and this will be shared with the Inclusion Team to identify next steps.
+Regular consultation between teachers and the SEND Team ensures that children's needs are identified and acted upon.
+Families may also raise concerns about progress with their child's class teacher and this will be shared with the SEND Team to identify next steps.

 Families are requested to notify the school if their child has a disability or has been diagnosed with a learning or behaviour need.